Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it reads a single AWS resource via Cloud Control API, covers hundreds of resource types, and provides the naming convention for typeName.
-It effectively distinguishes itself from sibling tools like aws_call by specifying when to use alternative.
+Description clearly states 'Read a single AWS resource via Cloud Control API' and specifies it covers hundreds of resource types.
+It distinguishes from sibling aws_call by noting when to use that alternative.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.